LSeu-Open/AIEnhancedWork/Docs/Foundation_Models.md

 ### Vision Language Models

-Vision Language Models (VLMs) **integrate visual perception and language processing architectures to enable multi-modal understanding and generation.** Technical details available on [Huggingface.co](https://huggingface.co/blog/vlms).
+ Vision Language Models (VLMs) are a specialized type of multimodal AI that understands and generates content by integrating **both visual and text-based data.** This allows them to perform tasks like image captioning, visual question answering, and object recognition.
+For more Technical details, see the  [Huggingface VLM overview](https://huggingface.co/blog/vlms).

 **Deploy these open-source models locally** using our Local LLM Deployment Guide : ***[How to run LLMs on your machine](./Tutorials/how-to-run-llms-on-your-machine.md)***.